-We have not identified any financial statement significant risks in relation to wider scope and Best Value, although we have identified "Faster Accounts Close" as a financial statements other focus area. \star relates to an identified Wider Scope risk to be specifically addressed through audit procedures, as further explained on the next page.
+We have not identified any financial statement significant risks in relation to wider scope and Best Value. \star relates to an identified Wider Scope focus areas to be specifically addressed through audit procedures, as further explained on the next page.